kitsune-js/Higa/README.md

 [![Discord](https://img.shields.io/discord/932885182543982603?logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/VhSR3ARYb7)
 ## What is Higa ?
-It's a random Discord API package builded with randomness by fantomitechno.
+It's a Discord API package builded by fantomitechno.

 ## Why a new one as Discord.js exist and is powerfull ?
 Just because I want to train myself and doing a project like that can be very interesting.
 More over, I don't agree with some of the ways Discord.js do some things so as I can't have myself to understand its code to do a fork, I decided to write my own library to do things like I want.